Where to Eat in Red Hook, BK: A Place of Community, Innovation and Resilience

 It’s a place that feels both trapped in time (industrial brick buildings telling the tales of bustling waterfront and mafia den) and of the moment (the modern “mob” that today crowds the gourmet food store Fairway).

 This is a mecca of artists and farmers, distillers and foodies and bespoke cocktail makers.
-It is both the quintessence of modern Brooklyn and a portrait of New York past and present.
+It is both the quintessence of modern Brooklyn and a portrait of past and present.
 On a recent afternoon, I had the pleasure of touring (and tasting) Red Hook with the New York experts at Urban Oyster on a preview of the Neighborhood Eats Tour: New York Waterfront, which explores South Street Seaport and Red Hook, both important waterfronts and both among the hardest hit by Hurricane Sandy (a donation to relief efforts is built into the tour’s ticket price).

-Steve's Key Lime Pie As I took in spectacular views of Lower Manhattan and Lady Liberty, and delighted in the industrial feel (and sundry delicacies), I realized that the beauty of Red Hook is really in its people.
+Steve's Key Lime Pie As I took in spectacular views of Lower and Lady Liberty, and delighted in the industrial feel (and sundry delicacies), I realized that the beauty of Red Hook is really in its people.
 From its days as a hub of crime to the recent tragedies experienced during the storm, the neighborhood has proven itself as a place of community, innovation, and resilience.
 In celebration of that, here’s a look at some of the personalities who have shaped the, um, flavor of Brooklyn.

 Steve Tarpin, better known as the “Steve” in the oft-coveted Steve’s Authentic Key Lime Pies, brings a little taste of sunny Key West to the Brooklyn waterfront.
 The store itself (recently moved from the storm-ravaged Pier 41 to a larger location nearby) has a bright and beachy feel, but Tarpin’s tangy concoctions could be eaten in a dark hovel and still conjure a sunny, sandy scene.